QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

   Doing so won't provide any extra security anyway, as explained [above][intro] and [below][using Split GPG with subkeys].
   If you are generating a new key pair, or if you have a private key that already has a passphrase, you can use `gpg2 --edit-key <key_id>` then `passwd` to set an empty passphrase.
   Note that `pinentry` might show an error when you try to set an empty passphrase, but it will still make the change.
-  (See [this StackExchange answer][se-pinentry] for more information.)Note: The error shows only if you **donot** have graphical pinentry installed.
-The Split GPG client let you use password-protected keys, the vault cube will show a passphrase if you are using R4.
+  (See [this StackExchange answer][se-pinentry] for more information.)
+Note: The error shows only if you **do not** have graphical pinentry installed.
+The Split GPG client lets you use password-protected keys, the vault qube will show a passphrase if you are using R4.

 ## Configuring Split GPG ##